 The FMC will serve as an operational and implementation body with members that consist of managers or senior experts from their agency.
 The FMC will coordinate on implementation of collective priorities, share technical expertise, and address cross-agency challenges.
 Federal agencies coordinate funding, technical assistance, and staff capacity to focus resources where they can achieve the greatest impact.
 This may include sequencing investments, co-funding efforts, or jointly supporting Partnership initiatives.
 FMC representatives will be identified and communicated to CBPO every two years or sooner if there is a change in representation.
 CBPO is responsible for maintaining the active member list.
 FMC meetings will be held monthly with EPA’s CBPO Director serving as a non-voting chair along with a co-chair FMC member that rotates annually among non-EPA agencies.

 CBPO will solicit agenda items prior to each FMC meeting.
 Leads and speakers at FMC meetings should aim to share their materials with the FMC 72 hours ahead of each meeting.
 The FMC should aim for consensus on decisional issues, however voting and rules of order will mirror those listed in this document for the broader Partnership.
 The FMC will not vote/act on any measure the prescribes or restricts how another agency uses its appropriated funding.
 All other voting and rules of order will mirror those listed in this document for the broader Partnership.
-Separate guidance on federal coordination that details organizational structure and roles across agencies will exist as supplemental material and will be made publicly accessible with the Governance and Management Framework.
+Separate guidance on federal coordination that details organizational structure, roles across agencies and operations during a lapse in appropriations will exist as supplemental material and will be made publicly accessible with the Governance and Management Framework.

 G. CHESAPEAKE BAY PROGRAM SUPPORT

-1. General Program Support and Coordination:

 Section 117 of the Clean Water Act (33 U.S. Code § 1267(b)(2)(A)), authorizes the Administrator of the EPA to maintain the CBPO to provide support to the EC.
 The office, located in Annapolis, Maryland, is part of EPA’s Region 3, serving the mid-Atlantic states.
 As described in the Clean Water Act, the CBPO provides support, which includes implementing and coordinating science, research, modeling, and information technology; making information available pertaining to the environmental quality and living resources of the Bay; assisting the signatories in carrying out their responsibilities to meet the objectives of the Agreement; coordinating with Federal, State, and local authorities to develop strategies to improve the water quality and living resources of the Chesapeake Bay ecosystem, and implementing outreach programs to foster stewardship of the resources of the Chesapeake Bay.

 EPA works in collaboration with a wide range of partners: including federal and state agencies, non-profit organizations and academic institutions to provide the staffing, resources, and expertise necessary to fulfill the coordination and implementation responsibilities of the CBPO.
 As a result, staff under the umbrella of CBPO may be EPA employees, federal partners, or colleagues that are supported through cooperative agreements, contracts, and interagency agreements administered by EPA.
 Together, they provide holistic support for all formal groups within the CBP organizational structure, including the EC, PSC, GTs, Workgroups, and Advisory Committees.